 Local elections in the 1920’s and early 1930’s were far more personal and politics had not yet made their full impact on the Town Halls.
 I mention this because the candidates were, in the main, local people who all had their own particular followers supported, in turn, by their children.
 No polling day went by without the large groups of youngsters winding their way through the streets chanting their slogans for their parents choice of candidate and, to add to the noise, lustily banging dust bin lids, old tin cans or any other pieces of flotsam they could find and which would produce the maximum amount of unbearable din.
 Although there were always more than one faction on the road at the same time I cannot remember any violent clashes.
 Heaven knows what would have happened if there had been, considering the potential weapons they carried.

 1938 was Munich, 1939 was war and in 1940 I was to join H.M.Forces.
 In that same year, on Boxing Day, I married Blanche who had worked by my side since 1934 and I felt that this was, undoubtedly, the most sensible thing I had ever done.
 I now had this very lovely, loving girl whom I could, with all my heart, now call my wife.

-In 1943, the little German Corporal changed the whole course of my life by having the audacity to completely demolish the old shop in Ordnance Hill.
+In 1943, the little German Corporal changed the whole course of my life by having the audacity to completely demolish the old shop at 16 Ordnance Hill.
 This was in the early hours of the 18th January but, as my dear wife, mother and our three week old daughter, Susan, were rescued with only minor injuries, all is forgiven but, let me be very clear, never forgotten.